jwb133/smcfcs/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There was one warning: Package has a VignetteBuilder field but no prebuilt vignette index.
+There were no warnings or errors.